Commando-Brando/SecondBrain/Second_Brain/Books/Pragmatic Programmer/C7 While You Are Coding.md

 3. Take short, deliberate steps: move a field from one class to another, split a method, rename a variable.
 Refactoring often involves making many localized changes that result in a larger-scale change.
-If you keep your steps small, and test after each step, you will avoid prolonged debugging.8
+If you keep your steps small, and test after each step, you will avoid prolonged debugging.

 ## Test to Code